Industry Guides 6 min read ·

 • Discussion of regulatory arbitrage or first-mover advantage

-3. Assess competitive implications: Does this favor large or small players?
+3. Assess competitive implications: Does this favor large incumbents (scale advantage) or nimble challengers (lower legacy costs)?

-4. Identify opportunities: Can compliance become a competitive advantage?
+4. Identify opportunities: Can early compliance become a competitive advantage?
+Can regulatory data requirements unlock new analytics capabilities?

-5. Recommend response: Minimum compliance vs. strategic investment
+5. Recommend response: Minimum compliance (cost focus) vs. strategic investment (opportunity focus)

-• Open banking APIs creating both threats and opportunities
+• Open banking APIs creating both distribution threats and data partnership opportunities

 Pattern 6: M&A Valuation

-Financial services M&A cases require industry-specific valuation approaches.
-Traditional DCF analysis must account for regulatory capital, credit quality, and franchise value.
+Financial services M&A cases demand industry-specific valuation approaches.
+Standard DCF analysis must account for regulatory capital, credit quality embedded in the loan book, and franchise value of the customer base.

 Solution template: